robbinparrish/git-pages-template/README.md

 These are specific to the needs.

 ## Interacting with GitHub CI Pipeline.
-This repository also contains a `.github/workflows` directory for building the documentation using mkdocs in GitHub actions. `Currently Not Configured for main branch.`
+This repository also contains a `.github/workflows` directory for building the documentation using mkdocs in GitHub actions.
+Deployed pages are available at [Git Pages Templates](https://robbinparrish.github.io/git-pages-templates).
 [GitHub actions](https://docs.github.com/en/actions)